Skip to content

 • Developed MED-EL’s first AI strategy: identified where AI could have real impact, built internal capability, got executive buy-in, and started shipping tools.

 • Built and deployed internal AI-powered tools in collaboration with business and product teams.
-The hardest part was always the last mile — getting something that works in a notebook to work in production.
+The hardest part was never the model.
+It was the last mile: making something that ran in a notebook survive a Monday morning.

-• Set up the company's AI governance framework — data classification, ownership model, audit controls — because in MedTech, you can't just deploy a model and hope for the best.
+• Set up the company’s AI governance framework: data classification, ownership model, audit controls.
+In MedTech, you can’t just deploy a model and hope for the best.

-• Led the organization through ISO 27001:2022 certification, UK Cyber Essentials, and CyberTrust Gold Label across all sites.
+• Led the organization through ISO 27001:2022, UK Cyber Essentials, and CyberTrust Gold Label certification.

 2023 – 2024